Anywhere Festival

-The festival is held in Brisbane, Mackay, Frankston and Parramatta.
+The festival is held in Brisbane and Moreton Bay and has been held in Brisbane, Mackay, Noosa, Sunshine Coast, Frankston, Woolloongong and Parramatta.

 History

 The festival began in 2011 as the Anywhere Festival, Brisbane but became known as the Anywhere Festival in 2014 to expand its remit beyond traditional "theatre".
-It was created and directed by Paul Osuch and Alex McTavish.
+It was created and directed by Paul Osuch.

 In 2014, the first Anywhere Festival was presented in Frankston and in 2015 grew to include Brisbane, Mackay, Dysart, Middlemount, Moranbah Parramatta and Frankston.

-In 2017, the festival expanded to Noosa and Sunshine Coast with Toni Wills and Nycole Prowse joining and Alex McTavish leaving the festival.
+In 2017, the festival expanded to Noosa and Sunshine Coast with Toni Wills and Nycole Prowse joining.